When meals are a battleground...

-Getting kids to eat well takes determination, but they won’t starve if you deny them a Jammie Dodger.
-“Unless they’re dramatically losing weight or not growing, they’re getting necessary nutrients,” says Ravinda Lilly, from the National Childminding Association.
+Getting kids to eat well takes determination, but they won’t starve if you deny them a biscuit.
+If your child is growing, has energy and sleeps (as much as they ever have) then they're getting enough nutrition.

 Agree with your partner about what’s acceptable, so your child doesn’t receive mixed messages about eating habits.